rarycoringa/alticci-sequence-service/README.md

 ## 2. Clone service from repository

-The first step is clone the repository of the project available at the GitHub.
-You need just to run this command on your bash:
+The first step is clone the repository of the project available at the GitHub:

 ```bash
 $ git clone https://github.com/rarycoringa/alticci-sequence-service.git
 ```

-After cloned, please access the project root directory using this command:
+After cloned, make sure you are accessing the project root directory using this command:

 ```bash
 $ cd alticci-sequence-service